LoboFernandes/readme/README.md

 # Complementary Research to FAH project on Oral Non-Covalent SARS-CoV-2 Main Protease Inhibitor Therapeutics

-It was performed bioactivity data collection and data preprocess of the datasets to validate project P13454 Molecular Dynamics Simulations
+It was performed bioactivity data collection and data preprocess of the datasets to validate Molecular Dynamics Simulations from project P13454 of FAH work unit server

 ## Author

 - FERNANDES,E.L.